-- (27) Bonding.
-A third party collection agency shall maintain a bond for the protection of client funds in the amount of at least ten thousand U.S. dollars (\$10,000) unless a state has other bonding requirements. - (28) Trust Accounts.
+(27) Bonding.
+A third party collection agency shall maintain a bond for the protection of client funds in the amount of at least ten thousand U.S. dollars (\$10,000) unless a state has other bonding requirements.

+- (28) Trust Accounts.
 A third party collection agency shall maintain trust account(s) at a federally insured financial institution in which all monies received on claims shall be deposited, except that negotiable instruments received may be forwarded directly to the client if such procedure is provided for by a writing executed by the client.
 There shall be sufficient funds in the trust account at all times to pay clients the amount due them.
 Trust accounts shall be reconciled on a monthly basis. - (29) Client Communications.
 A third party collection agency shall ensure that its clients can reasonably communicate with the agency during business hours on any of their accounts being managed by the agency.
-An agency shall also ensure that it: - (a) Responds to client inquiries within five (5) business days from receipt of the inquiry; - (b) Transmits to a client within five (5) business days copies of any written Consumer Complaints received by the agency on one of the client's accounts under the agency's name, including complaints filed with the CFPB; - (c) Ceases collection activity on any or all of a client's accounts upon written notice from the client, provided that this may be further defined pursuant to an agreement between the parties; and - (d) Returns all Consumer Data and/or accounts within fourteen (14) business days from receipt of a written request for their return or within such period of time as clearly defined pursuant to an agreement between the parties.
+An agency shall also ensure that it: - (a) Responds to client inquiries within five (5) business days from receipt of the inquiry; - (b) Transmits to a client within five (5) business days, or such shorter period agreed to between the parties, copies of any written Consumer Complaints received by the agency on one of the client's accounts, including complaints filed with the CFPB, FTC, state consumer regulatory agencies, and state and federal attorneys general; - (c) Ceases collection activity on any or all of a client's accounts upon written notice from the client, provided that this may be further defined pursuant to an agreement between the parties; and - (d) Returns all Consumer Data and/or accounts within fourteen (14) business days from receipt of a written request for their return or within such period of time as clearly defined pursuant to an agreement between the parties.